mbd-s/pundit-tracker/README.md

 -Planned features:
 -better rendering for multiple predictions by the same pundit.
--Working delete and update buttons on the admin page.
+-Working delete and update buttons on the admin page -More varied views (e.g., )

 User stories:
 https://trello.com/b/JuIVUR8C/pundit-tracker